KiranCS-17/identity-managment/README.md

 Based on user query or periodicity the CCEF can produce the Geo Hash with Algorithm A2 And supply to user that can be used as challenge against fraud.

+**Sample Real Usage Example**
+The CCEF instructs the user to perform induced roaming using Virtual reality method.
+The user uses Virtual reality headsets and viewers and tries to roam from source (either chosen by network or by user) and moves to the destination (Geo Asset) using a route map.
+This virtually creates a roaming scenario.
+In this roaming scenario the specific events can be induced by operator between the resource and CUG and the owner
+by using CCEF to get the location information, user state, the user specific contexts.
+The other relative events from control plane elements are recorded as event data stored in UDSF.
+The event can be fully constructed based on the induced roaming.

+A hash-code is generated for this with input as Event data and stored against the time stamp.